 5. Gen Z Shopping Habits Show They’re More Likely to Use Self-Checkout

 Nearly 60% of Generation Z shoppers recently used self-checkout, more than any other demographic group.
-This underscores their comfort level with technology and likelihood of adopting new tech.
+This underscores their comfort level with technology and the likelihood of adopting new tech.
 Millennials, at 51%, were less likely to use self-scanners.
-Moving forward, more members of each group expected to use the service – 69% of Gen Z and 74% of Millennials.
+Moving forward, more members of each group are expected to use the service – 69% of Gen Z and 74% of Millennials.

 Understand Gen Z Shopping Behavior, & Catch a Few Zs

 Gen Zs are exploring how to spend, and are willing to do so in new, tech-enabled ways, in-store and out.
 That being said, they still want respect, value and personal service.
 Now is the time to provide it, before they expand their households.
 The next generation, after all, is on their heels.